legend-exp/remage/docs/rmg-commands.rst

 Command /RMG/GrabmayrGammaCascades/SetGammaCascadeFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Set the Z, A and /path/to/file for the gamma cascade employed upon neutron capture on said isotope
+Set a gamma cascade file for neutron capture on a specified isotope

 * **Parameter**: ``Z``
 * Z of isotope